studiobytestorm/voc-dpm/README.md

 1. Find out the supported MinGW GCC version for relevant Matlab version from [here](https://in.mathworks.com/support/compilers.html).
-For Matlab 2017b the version required is for MinGW-w64 GCC 5.3.0.
+For Matlab 2017b the compiler version required is MinGW-w64 GCC 5.3.0.
 2. Download the corresponding version of MinGW installer.
-Install MinGW and note down the path (location must contain the bin folder of MinGW installation).
+Install MinGW and note down the installation path (location must contain the bin folder of MinGW installation).
-3. Open Matlab and run, (use the path from avobe)
+3. Open Matlab and run, (use the path from above)

 ```matlab
 setenv('MW_MINGW64_LOC', 'D:\mingw-w64\x86_64-5.3.0-posix-seh-rt_v4-rev0\mingw64')